 The springs are located on the strait of Edipsos and have been known for their healing waters since Ancient times.
 They have been mentioned by the well-known philosopher Aristotle.

-In the area, one of the most iconic places to check out is the high-end Thermae Sylla Spa, a lavish resort built back in 1897 which used to be frequented by some prominent local and international politicians and artists attracted by the therapeutic properties of the springs.
+In the area, one of the most iconic places to check out is the high-end Thermae Sylla Spa, a lavish resort built back in 1897 that used to be frequented by some prominent local and international politicians and artists attracted by the therapeutic properties of the springs.

-An area of the springs is open to the public, so everyone can enjoy the famous healing power of these waters, which are known for providing relief to muscular issues.
+An area of the springs is open to the public so everyone can enjoy the famous healing power of these waters, which are known for providing relief to muscular issues.
 The springs are located near a small beach where you can enjoy a bath in shallow pools with warm water from the springs.

 Dragon Houses Of Evia